Embroidered States Artwork

 Perfect For: A pet-lover or your own dog.

-Make It Say Christmas: Use red and green yarn.
+How to Make It Say Christmas: Use red and green yarn.

 Make wineglass charms from scraps of paper or fabric.
 Cut small squares of selected areas of the material and insert each into a frame pendant (available in the jewelry-making aisle at a crafts store).
 Earring-hoop wire threaded through the pendant loop makes it easy to attach the charm to a wineglass stem.
 Make a whole set (or multiple sets) in a wink.